rayshift/translatefgo/README.md

 Currently, English is supported for:
 - Official: Fuyuki to LB3 (including events older than 2 years).
 - Machine & Edited: Everything else
-- Manual: Ooku, 2nd half of LB4.
+- Human: Ooku, 2nd half of LB4.

 A Spanish translation for F/GO is also available through this app.
 Please see https://proyectograndorder.es/ for more information.